Pride: Ethnic

-Across the world
+Across cultures

-Pride in one's own ethnicity or ones own culture seems to universally have positive connotations, though like earlier discussions on pride, when pride tips into hubris, people have been known to commit atrocities.
+Pride in one's own ethnicity or one's own culture can be regarded positively, though, like earlier discussions on pride, it has been known to justify atrocity.

-Types of pride across the world seem to have a broad variety.
-The difference of type may have no greater contrast than that between the U.S. and China.
-In the U.S., individual pride tends to be more important than national / ethnic pride, and seems to be held more often in thought.
-The people in China seem to hold greater importance for the nation as a whole.
+A contrast has been noted specifically between how pride manifests in the United States and China.

 The value of pride in the individual or the society as a whole seems to be a running theme and debate among cultures.
 This debate shadows the discussion on pride so much so that perhaps the discussion on pride should not be about whether pride is necessarily good or bad, but about which form of it is the most useful.

-Pride has gained a lot of negative recognition in the western cultures, largely due to its status as one of the Seven Deadly Sins.
-It was popularized by the Pope Gregory I of the Catholic Church in the late sixth century, but before that it was recognized by a Christian Monk named Evagrius Ponticus in the fourth century as one of the evils human beings should resist.
+In Western Christian traditions, pride has often been viewed negatively, largely due to its status as one of the Seven Deadly Sins.
+It was popularized by Pope Gregory I of the Catholic Church in the late sixth century, but before that, it was recognized by a Christian Monk named Evagrius Ponticus in the fourth century, as one of the evils human beings should resist.

 German

 In Germany, "national pride" ("Nationalstolz") is often associated with Nazism.
-Strong displays of national pride are therefore considered to be in poor taste by many Germans.
+Strong displays of national pride are, therefore, considered to be in poor taste by many Germans.
 There is an ongoing public debate about the issue of German patriotism.
-The World Cup in 2006, held in Germany, saw a wave of patriotism sweep the country in a manner not seen for many years.
+The 2006 World Cup in Germany saw a wave of patriotism sweep the country in a manner not seen for many years.
 Although many were hesitant to show such blatant support as the hanging of the national flag from windows, as the team progressed through the tournament, so too did the level of support across the nation.